yrambler2001/vault/README.md

 Vault data written to USB drives includes the complete VaultDocument: metadata, wrapped keys, and encrypted data.
 This is **by design** — USB drives serve as complete backup replicas that can restore the vault independently.
-The actual password entries remain encrypted with AES-256-GCM.
+The actual password/TOTP entries remain encrypted with AES-256-GCM.

 These USB drives are intended to be used as **fixed backup storage** (like internal hard drives), not as removable media carried in pockets.